kyma-project/test-infra/docs/prow/kyma-release-process.md

 ### Removing components
-Beaware, that in case of removing kyma component or it's renaming, releasing jobs for previous versions should be not modified.
+Beware, that in case of removing kyma component or it's renaming, releasing jobs for previous versions should be not modified.